BS-Ishtiak/Selection-Task-for-Full-Stack-Engineer-at-Appifylab/README.md

 **Project Summary**

-This repository contains a full-stack demonstration app created as a selection task for a Full-Stack Engineer role at Appifylab.
 The application implements a simple social feed where users can register, log in, create posts (with optional image uploads), and interact through likes and comments.
 The codebase is split into a TypeScript Express.js backend and a TypeScript Next.js frontend.

 **Tech Stack**